SmartUpscale

 See also

-• IntegerScaler — utility for integer-ratio scaling of games in Windows 7+.
+• IntegerScaler — utility for integer scaling of games in Windows 7+.

-• bsnes-mt — SNES (Super Nintendo) emulator with support for pixel-perfect integer-ratio scaling.
+• bsnes-mt — SNES (Super Nintendo) emulator with support for dual-axis integer scaling with zero pixel shimmering.

 Options